Show All Teachers

 I play multiple instruments but if I had to choose a favorite, it would be piano, because my grandmother taught me to play.
 Her piano is now mine and I use it in my lessons today.
 I love teaching beginners through middle school because they get so excited about music!
 I try to get them to relate their instrument to different musical genres and styles, exploring the places ideal for their instrument and how to find a good expression for songs that do not necessarily seem to fit their instrument.

 Before we begin playing, as we get acquainted during our first lesson, my students learn that "sound is everything".
 The simplest song played in a beautiful rendition is worth more than the most difficult song played with mediocrity.
 I vary lessons by age level and each students’ goals, always answering theory questions as appropriately as I can (and sometimes in depth depending on the students; there are plenty of 4th graders, and younger, who are capable and willing to understand the formula to a major scale).
 My approach is to support school music obligations first, then secondly, fulfill the students’ desire to learn how to handle their instrument.
 I often make custom arrangements of songs…. pop songs, electronic music, movie themes, and video game themes to keep my students engaged and aware of all the possibilities.
 My students are often the ones, in their music classes, with access to more notes as chromatic exercises are a key part of our studies.
-I use the Arban and Rubank books, and I rearrange for each specific instrument.

 Paul Geller